Government sues Union Pacific over using flawed test to disqualify color blind railroad workers

 These cases were once going to be part of a class-action lawsuit that the railroad estimated might include as many as 7,700 people who had to undergo what is called a “fitness-for-duty” review between 2014 and 2018.

-Union Pacific didn't immediately respond to questions about the lawsuit Monday.
-It has vigorously defended itself in court and refused to enter into settlement talks with the EEOC.
-The railroad has said previously that it believes it was necessary to disqualify workers to ensure safety because it believed they had trouble seeing colors or developed health conditions like seizures, heart problems or diabetes that could lead to them becoming incapacitated.
+Union Pacific has vigorously defended itself in court and refused to enter into settlement talks with the EEOC.
+The railroad has said it believes it was necessary to disqualify workers to ensure safety because it believed they had trouble seeing colors or developed health conditions such as seizures, heart problems or diabetes that could lead to them becoming incapacitated.
+They also noted federal rules require color vision testing.

+“It is critical for the safety of our employees and communities where we operate that conductors and locomotive engineers correctly see and interpret the various signals that direct train movement,” railroad spokeswoman Kristen South said.

 Often the railroad made its decisions after reviewing medical records and disqualified many even if their own doctors recommended they be allowed to return to work.